Tesco seeks fresh start with suppliers who survive cull

 Chief Executive Dave Lewis faces a tough battle to rebuild trust with suppliers shattered by a 263 million pound ($414 million) accounting scandal last year.

-Lewis, who joined Tesco from consumer goods company Unilever (ULVR.L) last September, is axing almost a third of Tesco's 90,000 product lines.
-He is focussing on securing better deals with fewer partners on best-selling items to help fund lower prices.
+Lewis, who joined Tesco from consumer goods company Unilever last September, is axing almost a third of Tesco's 90,000 product lines.
+He is focusing on securing better deals with fewer partners on best-selling items to help fund lower prices.

 The plans are good news for suppliers of the most popular brands.
 They'll have more clarity on income and will benefit from increased shelf space and potentially higher sales volumes.